julelang/manual/src/compiler/directives.md

 ```

 ## Directive: `pass`
-Directive pass is a top directive.
+The `pass` directive is a top directive.
 Passes compiler flags to the generated compile command for compiling source code.
 Uses a string literal as an argument, but literals are not processed; it accepts it directly.
 So, you can't use escape sequences like original string literals.
 Pass directives add to command lines after source files.

 ::: info
-There are no issue if you are using same passes.
+There are no issues if you are using similar passes.
 The compiler will eliminate duplicate passes.
 :::